brodie1999/Spotify-Clone/README.txt

-1. Design & Persist Your Data Model
+1. Design & Persist Data Model
 Pick an ORM & Database

 Use SQLAlchemy (async) or Tortoise ORM with PostgreSQL.